 Easy Vegan Stuffing

-Thanksgiving is almost here and we are so excited to celebrate this particular one!
+Thanksgiving is almost here and we are so excited to celebrate this year!

-Every year, we and the same group of friends take turn in hosting Thanksgiving dinner.
+You see, every year we and the same group of friends take turns hosting Thanksgiving dinner.
 This year, Ben and I will be welcoming them to our humble abode in Brooklyn.
 We have a fun and diverse menu that’s sure to delight all of our guests!

 - Turkey breast with gravy